bram209/beautiful-jekyll/_drafts/tic-tac-toe-in-phoenix-vue-js.md

 ```

 **Diagonal lines**<br />
-We will always only have 2 diagonal lines (no matter how big the grid).
-Let's start with the one that goes from the top left cornern to the bottom right corner:
+We will only have 2 diagonal lines (no matter how big the grid).
+Let's start with the one that goes from the top left corner to the bottom right corner:

 ```elixir
 iex(4)> for i <- range, do: {i, i}